Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 Upon completion of a project, the grant recipient must submit a report to Canada’s History Society.
 Progress report(s) will be requested if and as needed.

 Financial support from the John Bragg Award must be acknowledged, typically by using the John Bragg Award logo where possible in signage, visual materials, publications, media and promotional materials, and at public events.

 Successful applicants will be provided logos upon request.

 Please contact us if you have any questions.

-The John Bragg Award is made possible with the generous support of The John and Judy Bragg Family Foundation.
+The John Bragg Award is made possible with the generous support of the River Philip Foundation.